Rock Springs Loop Trail

 11.5 Back at vehicle

-To start from the Ranger Station trailhead, drive 12.8 miles from Payson.
-Just past Payson Lakes, you'll see a trail sign on your right.
-The dirt road here connects to the Rock Springs Trail 0.1 mile up.
-Go PAST this road 1/10 mile, and turn left across from the Ranger Station.
+To start from the Ranger Station trailhead, go past the trailhead sign for 1/10th mile.
+Turn left across from the Ranger Station.
 Go 1/10 mile to park.
-The trailhead is at a tiny ways up the dirt road on your right, at the top of the ridge.
+Pedal a tiny ways up the dirt road on your right and find the singletrack at the top of the ridge.
 GPS N 39° 55.535' W 111° 37.753'.

 For the Blackhawk Trailhead, continue up the road to mile 14 and turn left at the fork to Blackhawk Campground.
 About 1/10 mile down the road, there's a turnout on the right.
 The trailhead is at the log fence, heading west.
 GPS N 39° 54.542' W 111° 38.373'.